 Although Anthurium polyschistum is not a heavy feeder, you need to fertilize them regularly.

-Indications of fertilization requirements include smaller-sized and shrunk leaves, dull, leggy, and stunted plant growth.
+Indications of fertilization requirements include smaller-sized and shrunk leaves and dull, leggy, and stunted plant growth.
 If you see such signs, buckle up, your plant is starving.

 However, if you use synthetic fertilizer, you can opt for chemical fertilizer rich in nitrogen, phosphorous, and potassium.